AlexanderAberg/the-fancy-cinema-castle/README.md

 - __The landing page images__

   - The landing page or "Home" has a carousel with pictures and some information about the concept.
-  - The carousel has links to bookings, a subheader and an AI created image related to the auditorium on each side.
+  - The carousel has links to bookings, a subheader and an AI created image related to the auditorium on each side, the image is castle themed while fitting the genre.

 <img src="assets/images/landingpage.png" alt="Landing Page">